 The ammo that is recommended when hunting for foxes with a shotgun is .41, 28 gauge, 20 gauge, 16 gauge buckshot and 28 gauge, 20 gauge, 16 gauge, 12 gauge slugs.
 Birdshot rounds are generally not effective in this situation.

 Last but by no means least, also by far the preferred hunting weapon of hunters all over the world, the rifle.
 Rifles are a lot more powerful than all other weapon options presented to hunters.
 They excel at long range shots, providing the shooter with a lot of accuracy and power behind the shot.
+For tips on how to choose the best hunting rifle, see our article on this topic.

 The ammo that is generally used when hunting for foxes with a rifle is .22 LR, .30 carbine and .300 BLK, anything more powerful than that can actually cause too much damage to the fox, compromising the pelt.
 An added bonus to the rifles is the wide array of scopes that are available for them, making it possible for the hunter to hit his target from very long range.